benjyongzh/where-atm-sg/README.md

 - Webscraping with jsdom
 - Using RegEx to filter webscraped data
 - GMaps API (geocoding, nearby places, place detail with ID)
+- react-google-maps API and customizing its display

 ## To-do list

 - Place Detail required?
 To get proper address and directions(?)
 - Loading animations for buttons and lists
 - Display error messages.
 Proper error handling of form submissions for nulls etc
-- option and API for using current location vs static searched location
+- Removing API key from client side. react-dotenv?
+- should put the filter items into search instead.
+From user's POV, they would set all the search options first anyway
+- collapsable search section
 - sanitization and validation of addressInput for search
+- using user's location

 ## Problem